srackham/drake/README.md

   message and exiting with a non-zero exit code.
 You can change the default behavior so that errors throw a `DrakeError` exception by setting `env("--abort-exits", false)`.

-- Specify the Drake version to import in the `import` statement URL.
-  The first example imports the HEAD of the `master` branch; the second imports the commit tagged `v1.0.0`:

-      import { desc, run, task } from "https://deno.land/x/drake/mod.ts";
-      import { desc, run, task } from "https://deno.land/x/drake@v1.0.0/mod.ts";

 - The Deno `run` command automatically compiles updated source and writes compilation messages to `stderr`.
 This can interfere with tests